5 Tips to Improve Your Next Nonprofit Video

 1. Allow Enough Time

 Trying to produce a video on a rush schedule will affect your project in many ways.
 The people you want to feature on-camera and the locations where you want to shoot may not be available.
-Your videography team could be booked already.
+Your videography team could already be booked.
 You’ll be tempted to take shortcuts during creative planning which could significantly reduce the impact of your video.
 Be sure to allow sufficient time to plan and produce your video.

 2. Identify a Desired Outcome